hotline-webring/hotline-webring/README.md

 This will destroy the `Redirection` and re-link its ring neighbors, sealing the breach.

+## Blacklisting

+When blacklisting a URL, specify the bare URL, without `http` or `www` subdomain.

+To blacklist everything from `evil.com` but none of its subdomains:

+    BlacklistedReferrer.create!(host_with_path: "evil.com")

+To blacklist everything under the `/one/` directory (`evil.com/one/*`), but not the root (for example, to blacklist a user directory):

+    BlacklistedReferrer.create!(host_with_path: "good.com/~evil")

+To blacklist a subdomain:

+    BlacklistedReferrer.create!(host_with_path: "evil.good.com")

 ## Guidelines

 Use the following guides for getting things done, programming well, and